herrbischoff/awesome-macos-command-line/README.md

 ```

 #### Open Applications
-You can open applications using -a
+You can open applications using `-a`.
 ```bash
 open -a "Google Chrome" http://www.github.com
 ```